problame/documentation/migration.rst

 - Miniflux 2 doesn't use API tokens anymore, for the Fever API, choose your own password and for the REST API use your account password.
 - Miniflux 2 stores favicons into the database instead of using the local filesystem.
 - Miniflux 2 themes are embedded into the application.
-- Miniflux 2 doesn't supports RTL languages.
+- Miniflux 2 doesn't support RTL languages.
 - Miniflux 2 supports only Postgresql.
 - Miniflux 2 is written in Go (Golang) instead of PHP.